 The traditional way to train an NER model on a new domain is to annotate a whole bunch of data.
 Techniques like active learning can speed this up, but especially neural models with random weights require a ton of data.
 A more modern approach is to take a large pretrained NER model and fine tune it on your dataset.
 This is the approach of AdaptaBERT (paper), using BERT.
-However this takes a large amount of GPU compute and finnicky regularisation techniques to get right.
+However this takes a large amount of GPU compute and finicky regularisation techniques to get right.

 There is another approach in the middle between: weak labelling.
 This is where you take a bunch of sources of labels that are individually not great, such as heuristic rules, or maybe other models and datasets.
 Then you aggregate the information together in an unsupervised manner to get a new labeller.
 This approach lets you apply domain knowledge in a more scalable way than labelling individual examples, and lets you combine multiple sources of information.
 It's also effective in practice and part of the open source Snorkel tool.